This article will help you with the 4cs of a diamond when buying a diamond.

 You can’t see just one component with the naked eye when you’re looking at a diamond.
 Diamonds are a combination of all four Cs.
 Each component adds to their beauty.
 It’s fundamental to look attentively at the different ways the 4 Cs influence each other.

-Which C in Diamonds Are Considered the Most Important?
+Which C in Diamonds Are Considered the Most Important out of the 4cs of a diamond?

-The 4 Cs are a great guideline to purchasing diamonds but remember these gems are more than just four components—they all work together to form one beautiful stone.
+The 4cs of a diamond are a great guideline to purchasing diamonds but remember these gems are more than just four components—they all work together to form one beautiful stone.

 A diamond is a lifelong investment.